cheuktingli/psitip/README.rst

 ----------------------

 A (joint/conditional) distribution is stored as a :code:`ConcDist` (concrete distribution) object.
 It is constructed as :code:`ConcDist(a, num_in)`, where :code:`a` is the probability table (a :code:`numpy.array` or :code:`torch.Tensor`), and :code:`num_in` is the number of random variables to be conditioned on.
 For example, if X -> Y is a Z-channel, P(Y|X) can be represented as :code:`ConcDist(array([[1.0, 0.0], [0.1, 0.9]]), num_in = 1)`.
 Note that for P(Y[0],...,Y[m-1] | X[0],...,X[n-1]), the number of dimensions of :code:`a` is n+m, where the first n dimensions correspond to X[0],...,X[n-1], and the remaining m dimensions correspond to Y[0],...,Y[m-1].

+- Some entries of the distribution can be :code:`Expr` objects, e.g. we can have :code:`t = real("t"); p = ConcDist([1 - t, t])` for the distribution Bern(t).
+The distribution is automatically updated when the value of t changes.
+This is useful for optimizing over distributions parametrized by some parameters.
+See `Example 4: Parametric distribution`_.

 - If :code:`p` is P(Y|X), and :code:`q` is P(Z|X), then P(Y,Z|X) (assuming Y,Z are conditionally independent given X) is :code:`p * q`.